tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What is the logical operator used to depict not equal to in SAS?
 - *Answer* (aacharya4−stat6250): In SAS, "^=" logical operator is used to depict not equal.
 - Question(tchan49-stat6250): What is the difference between AND and OR operator?
 How are they used differently when testing variables from the same attribute or different attributes?
-- Question (ttruong59-stat6250): What are the comparison operators used in WHERE statement?

 [Course Textbook Chapter 4, Problem 10]